The best known and used methods of Chemometrics and Machine Learning are presented here below.

 As with PLS, the construction of the PLS-DA model is based on the X and y covariance.
 But unlike PLS, the y of PLS-DA are not continuous values.
 Each column matrix of y corresponds to a class and contains either 1 if the sample belongs to the class, or 0 otherwise (a complete disjunctive coding).

 Unlike SIMCA, PLS-DA focuses on separating the classes .
-On the other hand, if the classes are very heterogeneous, this can complicate the modelling because all the samples of the class are assigned to the same quantitative value (1), whereas they are truly different somehow.
+On the other hand, if the classes are very heterogeneous, this can complicate the modeling because all the samples of the class are assigned to the same quantitative value (1), whereas they are truly different somehow.

 The predictions are continuous values because the model still remains a PLS.
 A new sample will be assigned to the class if its prediction is close to 1 for the associated column.
 A threshold is usually defined to decide whether or not the sample is assigned to the class, as shown in the figure.